freelancesurgeon/freelancesurgeon/README.md

 <br/> ...Or those are the fandom ponies I usually play, anyway.
 I like many things of course. <br/>
 <hr>
 <h2>And oh, I'll save the world with my procedures!</h2>
+pretend there's a gif here. specifically the one that's also in this repo.
+I couldn't figure out how to get it here.